CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab22.md

 ## Task 6: Use a different audio file

+In this task, you’ll modify your application to use a different audio file for processing and then run the app to submit a prompt.
+You’ll observe how the model analyzes the new audio input, generates a response, and provides a summary, allowing you to test the application with different scenarios and user queries.

 1. In the code editor for your app code, find the code you added previously under the comment **Encode the audio file**.
 Then modify the file path url as follows to use a different audio file for the request (leaving the existing code after the file path):

     ```python